Tanks of Japan: Type 94 tankette

-The IJA ordered some Carden Loyd tankettes from Great Britain, along with some French Renault UE Chenillette vehicles and field tested them.
+The Type 94 tankette (九四式軽装甲車, literally "94 type light armored car" was a tankette produced for the Imperial Japanese Army.
+In 1930 the IJA ordered some Carden Loyd tankettes from Great Britain, along with some French Renault UE Chenillette vehicles and field tested them.
 The IJA determined that the British and French machines were too small to be practical, and started planning for a larger version, the Tokushu Keninsha (TK, meaning "Special Tractor").

-The initial attempt resulted in the Type 92 Jyu-Sokosha for use by the cavalry.
+The initial attempt resulted in the Type 92 cavalry tank.
 However, Japanese infantry commanders felt that a similar vehicle would be useful as the support vehicle for transport, scout and communications within the infantry divisions.

-An experimental model was completed in 1934.
 The TK was a small light tracked vehicle with a turret armed with one machine gun.
 For cargo transportation it pulled an ammunition trailer.
-After trials in both Manchukuo and Japan, the design was standardized as the Type 94 tankette.
-It was reclassified as the Type 94 (Type 2594; tankette) and was designed for "reconnaissance", but could also be utilized for supporting infantry attacks and transporting supplies.
+After trials in both Manchukuo and Japan, the design was standardized and reclassified as the Type 94 (Type 2594) tankette.
+It was designed for "reconnaissance", but could also be utilized for supporting infantry attacks and transporting supplies.
 It entered service in 1935.
 The lightweight Type 94 was "tailored" for operating in China.
 It was used for infantry support and reconnaissance by infantry divisions.
 The Type 94 tankette proved effective in Manchuria and elsewhere as the Chinese National Revolutionary Army consisted of only three tank battalions to oppose them.
-As with nearly all nation's tankettes built in the 1920s and 1930s, they had thin armor and could often be penetrated by standard small arms fire.
+As with nearly all nation's tankettes built in the 1920s and 1930s, they had thin armor and could be penetrated by .30 and .50 caliber machine gun fire.

-Variants included the Type 94 Disinfecting Vehicle and Type 94 Gas Scattering Vehicle, which was a Type 94 tankette adapted for chemical warfare.
+Variants included the Type 94 disinfecting vehicle and Type 94 gas scattering vehicle, which was a Type 94 tankette adapted for chemical warfare.
 The tankette was used as a "tractor", where it would pull either a configured independent tracked mobile liquid dissemination chemical vehicle or a respective tracked mobile disinfecting anti-chemical agents vehicle.
-The Gas Scattering Vehicle version could scatter mustard gas chemical agent with an 8m width and the Disinfecting Vehicle version scattered "bleaching powder to counteract the poison gas" or pathogenic agents.
+The gas scattering vehicle version could scatter a mustard gas chemical agent with an 8m width, and the disinfecting vehicle version scattered "bleaching powder to counteract the poison gas" or pathogenic agents.